Two Creative Forces (gj)

 The Stream phase is about having a clear destination, whether it being a visual form, an experience that can be clearly articulated, or else, and pushing all resources and efforts towards reaching it.

-The Structure phase is the inbetween phase where the crystallization of idea, the rationalization of steps of operation, and the testing of iterations happen.
+The Structure phase is the in between phase where the crystallization of idea, the rationalization of steps of operation, and the testing of iterations happen.

 The problem-solution force and the craft-exploration force.
 These are not any new words in the discourse of discussing art and making.
 And when I start to visualize what these two forces are and how their relations with each other and with an individual’s creative process can be illustrated.
 It became possible to relate these two forces in several ways, visually, such as, the two ends of a spectrum, or the axes that can define coordinates, or segments in one linear element.